HydroModPy/HydroModPy/hydromodpy/spatial/site_selection/README.md

 `reference_network_distance_m`, `reference_network_score` and
 `reference_network_status`.

+Generated DEM candidates and their exported DEM network are clipped to the configured territory by default (`territory.clip_to_territory = true`).
+For French administrative territories, this uses the union of department or region geometries rather than only the rectangular DEM extent, which avoids sampling coastal sea cells.

 The outlet GeoJSON files are point geometries.
 When a delineation produced an `outlet_snap_shp`, selected outlet geometries use the snapped outlet point and preserve the original candidate coordinates in properties.
 If no snapped point